hectorhcuevas/hectorhcuevas.github.io/_posts/2018-1-22-Project-Luther.md

 ## Model Selection and Fit

 &nbsp;&nbsp;&nbsp;Although I had good results with OLS regression, my final model utilized a regularization technique known as [RidgeCV](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.RidgeCV.html).
 Ridge regression regularizes our model so that it may generalize to better fit data outside of our model.
-RidgeCV simply pairs this with a cross-validation technique which finds the best parameters for ridge and gives us a cross-validated R-squared score for our sample.
+RidgeCV simply pairs this with a cross-validation technique which finds the best parameters for ridge using a portion of the data used to train the model and gives us a cross-validated R-squared score using comparing projected obesity ratesnto actual ones in the rest of our data reserved for testing.

 &nbsp;&nbsp;&nbsp;*Figure 4* below shows the overall fit of my model represented by the black dashed line with the indentity line overlayed with a gray dashed line.